ludocode/onramp/docs/virtual-machine.md

 The standard input handle is a handle to a stream that provides input to the program.
 It is used as an argument to [`read`](#read) for the program to get input data.
 See the description of [streams](#streams) and [handles](#handles).

-For programs run interactively, this is typically connected to an input terminal (such as a keyboard).
-For programs run non-interactively (perhaps as part of a pipeline), the input of the program may be an arbitrary file or the output of another program.
+For programs run interactively, this is typically connected to an input terminal (such as a keyboard), and input comes directly from a user.
+For programs run non-interactively (perhaps as part of a pipeline), the input of the program may be a file or the output of another program.
+The "interactive" bit must be set correctly in the [Capabilities](#capabilities) field of the process info table.

 Standard input is optional.
 If standard input is not supported by the VM, or if standard input is otherwise unavailable to the program, this field contains 0xFFFFFFFF.
 This is normal for example for a minimal VM or for non-interactive bootstrapping in a freestanding environment.

 Valid handles for standard input, output and error may have any value as long as the high bit is not set.
 The program can use these handles to communicate with its environment.

-The VM may "echo" its input; i.e. it may copy all input to its own output.
+The VM may "echo" its input, i.e. it may copy all input to its own output.
 In this case the "echo" bit must be set in the capabilities field of the process info table.
+(This is common for hosted command-line programs in contemporary operating systems.)
 It is recommended that VMs not echo if possible.
 The Onramp libc can simulate echo internally for interactive programs.

-The VM may also "line buffer" its input, i.e. it may withhold input from the program until the user inputs a newline character.
+The VM may "line buffer" its input, i.e. it may withhold input from the program until the user inputs a newline character.
 In this case the "line-oriented" bit must be set in the capabilities field of the process info table.
+(This is common in particular on POSIX systems.)
 It is recommended that VMs not line-buffer if possible.

+The VM may "block" on input.
+If the program attempts to read and input is not available yet, the VM may pause execution of the program until input becomes available (for example the user types something, or the previous program in the pipeline outputs some data.)
+In this case the "input blocks" bit must be set in the capabilities field of the process info table.
+It is recommended that VMs not block and instead return `ERROR_TRY_LATER` if possible.
+See the description of [`read`](#read) for more details.

-(On POSIX systems, this means the input handle should ideally be in non-canonical mode and should have echo disabled.
-This is not easy to do correctly on POSIX, so the VM can instead simply leave it in canonical mode and set the appropriate capabilities bits.)
+(For command-line programs on POSIX systems, this means the input handle should ideally be in non-canonical mode, should have echo disabled, and should be polled before reading.
+This is not easy to do correctly, so the VM can instead simply leave it in canonical mode and set the appropriate capabilities bits.)